NoroffFEU/development-platforms/google-platforms-case-study.md

 This study mainly covers Google analytics, but will also touch on Google tag manager, as it is a closely related platform.

-Google Analytics is an analysis tool, which is used to gain insights and provide reports on user behavior on websites and/or web applications.
-Since Universal google analytics(UA) expires in July 2023 (Weber, 2023), this study will cover the already exciting successor google analytics 4(GA4).
+Google Analytics is an analysis tool used to gain insights and provide reports on web application user behaviour.
+Since Universal google analytics (UA) expires in July 2023 (Weber, 2023), this study will cover the already exciting successor, google analytics 4 (GA4).

 Google tag manager is, as the name suggests, a tag management tool.
 The purpose is to make it easy to manage tracking codes for various platforms, not only google analytics but also platforms such as google ads, Meta platforms/facebook pixel etc. (Fedorovicius, 2022)